naveen-420/intern-react-test/README.md

 Good luck! 🚀

-Note: UI of the form doesn't considered for evaluation
+Note: UI look and feel of the form doesn't considered for evaluation.
+So you can conencrate on functionality.